sdsc-hpc-students/sdsc-hpc-students.github.io/projects.md

     More information can be found here: <a href="https://hpc-students.sdsc.edu/scc">https://hpc-students.sdsc.edu/scc</a>.
   </li>
   <li>
-    <b>HPC User Training: </b><a name="hpc_training"></a> This is an annual, 10 session course.
+    <b>HPC User Training: </b><a name="hpc_training"></a> This is an annual course, consisting of multiple sessions spread out over several weeks.
 Participants will learn common HPC concepts including
     optimization, distributed computing, cloud computing, GPU acceleration, and parallel computing.
     Training is presented by SDSC staff and collaborators Those students who complete the HPC training will receive an SDSC Certificate of Completion in “HPC Training."
+UCSD students are eligible for CCR credit.
 The next session begins in January, 2021.
-     More information about HPC Training can be found here: <a href="https://hpc-students.sdsc.edu/hpc_training">https://hpc-students.sdsc.edu/hpc_training</a>.
+     More information about HPC Training can be found here: <a href="https://na.eventscloud.com/website/21055/home/">https://na.eventscloud.com/website/21055/home/</a>.
  </li>
   <li><b>Cluster Build-out Projects: </b><a name="pi_cluser"></a> Students will work together to build a 16 or 32 node PI cluster, starting in Spring Quarter, 2021.
 More information can be found here: <a href="https://hpc-students.sdsc.edu/pi_proj.html">https://hpc-students.sdsc.edu/pi_proj.html</a>
   </li>